Classic Motorcycle Build

 Article by Mark Trotta

 One of the several expensive-to-replace parts on old Commandos are the brake calipers.
-To ensure that the front caliper on this '74 Roadster would be reusable, every precaution was taken during removal and disassembly.
+To ensure that the one on my '74 Roadster would be reusable, every precaution was taken during removal and disassembly.

 Note: On 1975 and later Commando models with front and rear disc brakes, both front and rear calipers are identical.